Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.4 What is ECIC?

-ECIC, or ECommerce and Information Computing, is a program at HKU that combines technology with business.
-It offers an interdisciplinary curriculum taught by both academics and industry professionals.
-This variaty prepares us for challenges in the digital economy, especially in areas like fintech and e-commerce, which are exactly what I need to advance my career.
+ECIC, or E-Commerce and Information Computing, focused on using technologies to enhance online businesses.
+Its topics consist of digital marketing, data analytics and software development, which provide distinct skills that support my ambitions in e-commerce startups.

 #### 2.5 Favorite courses